 - Then narrow them down to five and show them to the people you trust.
 See which one turns out to be the most appealing.

 However, if you trust your gut, the easy way out is to jump into Domain Wheel and pick an available domain that sounds right for you.

-What if none of those tools helped, and you are still looking at other ways to come up with a blog name?
+What if none of those blog name generator tools have helped, and you are still looking at other ways to come up with a blog name?

 - Grab a dictionary.

 Your blog name is your online identity, and you’ll invest time, effort and money to make it a well visited blog.
 Changing a name in the future is not easy – it’ll involve work like setting up redirect links, updating your address with Google and undertaking a marketing push for your new blog.
 You may also lose backlinks.
 So, it’s best to make a careful choice of name for your blog, right at the very beginning.

 So what to do next once you have your sights set on the perfect domain name for your project?

 First, let me tell you what you generally don’t do.
 Don’t buy the domain from your domain generator of choice.
 The prices you’ll see are generally higher.

 Instead, it’s a much better choice to get a domain name from the specific hosting firm that you’ll later on use to host your website.
 The benefit is that you can often get the domain name entirely for free when you buy a hosting package.